-''' Choose the location for this Directory Proxy Server
+Choose the location for this Directory Proxy Server 1) east 2) west b) back q) quit Enter choice [1]: 1

-1) east

-b) back

-Enter choice [1]: 1 '''

 9. Define the host, port, and authentication information used by the LDAP external servers.
 If you have specified more than one location, you will go through this process for each location.